markandyuvasoft/pagi/README.md

-# pagination api create helps of nodejs and mongodb
+# pagination api create helps of nodejs and mongodb-in-ES6